Expand

 6.7.2 Financing activities

-Financing activities include borrowing money and repaying or settling the obligation, and obtaining equity from owners and providing owners with a return on, or return of, their investment.
+Financing activities include borrowing money and repaying or settling the obligation, obtaining equity from owners, as well as providing owners with a return on, or return of, their investment.

-• Payments for debt issue costs (i.e., third party costs)
+• Payments for debt issue costs (e.g., third-party costs)

-• Payments for debt prepayment or debt extinguishment costs (see FSP 6.9.9 for further discussion)
+• Payments for debt prepayment or debt extinguishment costs (see FSP 6.8.7)

 • Proceeds from failed sale-leaseback transactions